virtualidentityag/vi-frontend-hub/src/roadmap-goals.md

 - Responsive Webdesign
 - SVG Icons

-*Goal: you know how to create a modern static web page*
+*Goal: You know how to create a modern static web page.*

 </roadmap-component>